 If you are interested in getting a thorough understanding, you can enjoy some light reading on our MetricFire blog about EC2 CloudWatch metrics.
 Sign up for the MetricFire free trial and explore what MetricFire has to offer.
 You can also book a demo with us and talk to one of our MetricFire engineers!

 Apart from having file storage and database storage facilities, the most significant and important aspect of the AWS model is Amazon EC2 (Elastic Compute Cloud).
 AWS documentation notes that EC2 is a part of the AWS model that “provides scalable computing capacity in the Amazon Web Services (AWS) Cloud.”

 The fundamental aim of EC2 is to provide software developers with a powerful, easy-to-use web service interface that facilitates the development and implementation of cloud computing models for optimal organizational decision-making.

 EC2 offers various virtual computing environments, known as instances, made up of different operating systems and resource configurations, including CPU processing power, memory, networking, and storage.

 These instances are available as a selection of pre-configured environments users can choose from.
 Additionally, there is the option to configure a custom computing environment to suit the user’s unique requirements.

 The EC2 cost model

-Amazon states in their AWS online documentation that their EC2 scalable computing platform is “the lowest cost-per-inference instances in the cloud.”
+Amazon states in its AWS online documentation that its EC2 scalable computing platform is “the lowest cost-per-inference instances in the cloud.”
 However, as these calculations will demonstrate, running even the simplest EC2 instance translates to a substantial cost.